dakotajakiser/Starseeds-Protocol/starseeds protocolV2.md

 15% wSTARV2.
 A yield bearing version of STARV2 with an additional 12% APY.

-25% [MVLP](https://app.metavault.trade/#/buy_mvlp) an AI managed portfolio of 10 top cryptocurrencies (BTC, ETH, Matic, stMatic, stETH, Chainlink, Aave, Dai, USDT, BUSD) that is arbitraged and utilized for decentralized binary, leverage and automated trading services to produce 40%+ APR at the time of writing.
+25% [MVLP](https://app.metavault.trade/#/buy_mvlp) a managed portfolio of 10 top cryptocurrencies, BTC(31%), ETH(31%), Matic(8%), stMatic, Chainlink, Aave, Dai(5%), USDC(12%), USDT(8%), BUSD, that is arbitraged and utilized for decentralized binary, leverage and automated trading services to produce 40%+ APR at the time of writing.
+Portfolio perportions subject to change pending market conditions.

 [Olive Finance](https://oliveapp.finance/earn/vaults/mvlp-high-yield-polygon) a autocompounding yield enhancer for MVLP tokens that increases return to over 80% APY at time of writing.